mc-cip/spec/format_spec.md

 ##### `name`

 There is no restriction on what this value can be.
 However, it is RECOMMEND that this be the name of the file.
 Launchers and other automation tools MAY ignore the value.
-This value will be shown to users.
+This value CAN be shown to users.

 ##### `sha256`